IRT-Open-Source/scf/README-SCF-SERVICE.md

   imply a conversion from SRTXML towards TTML).
 - `tunnel_stl_source`: If present, the EBU STL source document is stored /kept (only affects conversions on the path from EBU STL to EBU-TT).
+- `store_stl_source_at_end`: If present, store a tunneled EBU STL source document at document end instead of document head (only affects conversions which imply a conversion from STLXML to EBU-TT).
 - `indent`: If present, the output will be indented in case of a target format based on XML.